Chua Soon Bui

-Datuk Chua Soon Bui (蔡顺梅 (蔡順梅, Cài Shùnméi); born 1 February 1955) was the Member of the Parliament of Malaysia for the Tawau constituency in Sabah from 2008 to 2013.
+Chua Soon Bui (蔡顺梅 (蔡順梅, Cài Shùnméi); born 1 February 1955) was the Member of the Parliament of Malaysia for the Tawau constituency in Sabah from 2008 to 2013.
 She sat in Parliament as a member of the Sabah Progressive Party (SAPP), which commenced the 2008–13 Parliament in the Barisan Nasional coalition but joined the crossbenches in 2008.
 Recontesting her seat in the 2013 election, she finished in third place with 633 votes.